 Note: Names of config settings provided by extensions should include the name of the extension, to avoid conflicting with core config settings or with config settings from other extensions.
-See Names of config settings should include the name of the extension.
+See Avoid name clashes.

 Note: The users still need to be logged-in to create groups.
 In general creating, updating or deleting content in CKAN requires the user to be logged-in to a registered user account, no matter what the relevant authorization function says.